affixalex/passer/README.md

 All fields are marked optional in the .proto files and this is to ensure ongoing compatibility if this is used in production and the wire format evolves.

-# NOTE: THIS IS PRE-ALPHA QUALITY! #

-This is just a proof of concept and an exercise.
-The Python gRPC implementation is currently in beta, as is version 3 of Protocol Buffers.
-This project cannot be reasonably used in a production system until both of these projects are released, and it currently uses protobufs V2.